Updated 03.28.26

 Instructions

-- Preheat the oven to 400 degrees F.
+- Preheat the oven to 400°F.

 - Roll the puff pastry on a piece of parchment paper to a 12×12 square, which is about 1/4 in thickness.
-NOTE 1
+(NOTE 1)

 - Transfer the dough with parchment paper onto a baking sheet and prick the dough with a fork.

 - Carefully cut off strips of about 1 inch from each side and set them aside (off the baking sheet, they will be added onto the dough later).
-NOTE 2
+(NOTE 2)

 - Bake the crust for about 10 minutes or until it starts to turn brown and puffy.
 Allow to cool.
+Press the puffed up pastry down.

 - Cook the asparagus in water with salt for about 3-5 minutes and add the frozen pea the last 2 minutes.
 Keep some of the asparagus tops aside, as well as some peas; these will become the decorations of the tart.

-- Drain the vegetables.
-NOTE 3
+- Drain the vegetables thoroughly.
+(NOTE 3 )

 - Transfer the well-drained vegetables and shredded cheese into a blender and mix until fine.
 Add lemon zest, nutmeg and salt and pepper to taste.
-NOTE 4
+(NOTE 4)

 - Pour the mixture onto the tart and spread to the edges, not over the edges.
 Push down a little if you need to (the pastry dough may have puffed up high).

 - Decorate the tart with the asparagus top and peas that you kept aside and slide the tart into the oven.
 Bake for 12-15 minutes or until golden brown.
-NOTE 5
+(NOTE 5)

 - Take the tart out of the oven, allow to rest for about 10 minutes and cut in squares.